Try Something Green And Nutrtrious Called Rapini

 How do you get the bitterness out of Italian rapini?

-You prepare the rapini as I am going to show you today and add in delicious spices and oil to bring out the natural flavours.
+As I will show you today, prepare the rapini and add delicious spices and oil to bring out the natural flavors.

-Currently in Ontario the price per bunch has jumped to near $5.00.
-Most often one bunch won’t do when you cook rapini up because you’ll need at least 3 to get a good amount of sautéed rapini.
+Most often, one bunch won’t do when you cook rapini up because you’ll need at least 3 to get a good amount of sautéed rapini.

 Italian Rapini Nutrition

-Rapini is very healthy and offers 25 calories per cup and is perfect for a low-carb, keto diet registering at 2.85 carbs per 100 grams of raw rapini and 2.7 grams of fibre.
+Rapini is very healthy, offers 25 calories per cup, and is perfect for a low-carb, keto diet registering at 2.85 carbs per 100 grams of raw rapini and 2.7 grams of fiber.

-Italian Rapini is loaded with Vitamin C, Vitamin A and Folate which makes it extremely nutritious and strong anti-inflammatory nutrients for the body.
+Italian Rapini is loaded with Vitamin C, A, and Folate, making it highly nutritious and strong anti-inflammatory nutrients for the body.

-That means the net carbs for eating rapini is little to none which makes it one of the best keto vegetables to add to your grocery shopping list.
+That means the net carbs for eating rapini are little to none, making it one of the best keto vegetables to add to your grocery shopping list.

 How to clean Rapini?
 (Broccoli Rabe)

-In fact, if you do see some with yellowing leaves ask your produce employee for a discount and you may end up scoring a deal.
+If you see some with yellowing leaves, ask your produce employee for a discount, and you may score a deal.

 How to cook Italian rapini

-For the Classic Italian Rapini recipe heat a large frying pan with some good extra virgin olive oil, chopped organic garlic, white onion and then your squeezed rapini.
+Heat a large frying pan with extra virgin olive oil, chopped organic garlic, white onion, and then your squeezed rapini for the Classic Italian Rapini recipe.

-After a minute or so you can add red pepper flakes and salt to taste but if you’re not a fan of the heat of peppers you can leave them out and it tastes just as amazing.
+After a minute or so, you can add red pepper flakes and salt to taste, but if you’re not a fan of the heat of peppers, you can leave them out, and it tastes just as impressive.

-If you’re not an onion fan you can leave them out too but the garlic, salt and olive oil you’ll miss.
+If you’re not an onion fan, you can leave them out too, but you’ll miss the garlic, salt, and olive oil.

-If you’re not in the mood to cook your blanched rapini you can store it in a container or freezer bag up to 3 months.
+If you’re not ready to cook your blanched rapini, you can store it in a container or freezer bag for up to 3 months.

-So, if you find a good deal on rapini get ready for a blanching fest in your kitchen.
+So, if you find a good deal on rapini, prepare for a blanching fest in your kitchen.

 What can I make with Rapini?